xiaowuc2/Data-S/Solution/Aryan/Data Structures (CSE-2103) RCS (Makeup).md

 ### 1A.
 Explain different dynamic memory allocation and de-allocation functions with prototype and example to each.

+Dynamic memory allocation and deallocation in C and C++ are typically handled using functions from the standard library, such as malloc, calloc, realloc, and free.
+Here's an explanation of each, along with their prototypes and examples:

 **1. malloc:**
    - **Prototype:** `void *malloc(size_t size);`
    - **Explanation:** Allocates a block of memory of the specified size in bytes.